Alternative Holistic Therapies

 What should I do while receiving acupuncture?

 Acupuncture is a rare opportunity to ‘unplug’ and relax.
 No need to do anything but lay in the chair and enjoy some peace.
-Some people like bring headphone and listen to their own music, book or guided meditation if laying quietly is challenging.
+Some people like to bring headphones and listen to their own music, book or guided meditation if laying quietly is challenging.
 All of those are fine as long as it is calming to you.

 What should I expect AFTER the treatment?